 Even though SmileDirectClub and other at-home aligners offer more flexibility, convenience, and financial freedom than traditional orthodontic treatments, they aren’t a perfect solution for everyone.
 Our comprehensive guide to home teeth alignment provides a lot more information on the difference between at-home and in-office aligners, as well as what makes someone a good candidate for each.

-Like all home teeth aligners, SmileDirectClub’s aligners are designed to treat mild-to-moderate cases of crowding and spacing, along with minor bite issues.
+Like all home teeth aligners, SmileDirectClub’s aligners can only treat mild-to-moderate cases of crowding and spacing, along with minor bite issues.
 For these conditions, the company can deliver impressive transformations for less time and money than both braces and Invisalign.
-Our research shows that a majority of SmileDirectClub users are ultimately satisfied with their treatment results.
+Our research shows that most SmileDirectClub users are usually satisfied with their results.

-In our comprehensive ranking of the U.K.’s top six at-home aligner companies, SmileDirectClub came in at #4 overall.
+In our comprehensive ranking of the U.K.’s top at-home aligner companies, SmileDirectClub came in at #3.
 We based these rankings on an extensive five-point analysis of each company’s effectiveness, affordability, convenience, appearance, and customer support.

 We’ve provided a lot more detail on how SmileDirectClub stacks up category by category, but here’s a quick summary of the biggest pros and cons:

-- SmileDirectClub has been in business for longer than its competitors and has treated more patients than all of them combined.
+- SmileDirectClub has been in business for longer than other at-home clear aligner companies, and they’ve transformed more than 1.8 million smiles to date.

-- SmileDirectClub has around 20 SmileShops located in cities across the U.K. You can visit one of these shops today for a teeth scan and immediate treatment approval, free of charge.
-Other providers require you to mail in an impression of your teeth – a slower and more cumbersome process.
+- SmileDirectClub has around eleven SmileShops located in cities across the U.K., plus multiple pop-ups throughout the year.
+You can visit one of these shops today for a teeth scan and immediate treatment approval, free of charge.
+Other providers require you to mail in an impression of your teeth — a slower and more cumbersome process.

 - SmileDirectClub includes free whitening treatment with your aligners, so you can straighten and brighten your smile at the same time.